ilmqm18/Final-Project-DevOps/README.md

 * **Isolation:** Each app runs in its own environment without conflicts.
 * **Efficiency:** Lightweight compared to full virtual machines.

-## **5.Virtual Machine?**
-Virtual Machine (VM), or เครื่องเสมือน, is the complete simulation of a computer system using software on a single physical computer.
-It is like having "another computer" running inside your main computer (called the Host), utilizing the Host machine's resources (CPU, RAM, Hard Disk, Network).

-* Host OS (Primary Operating System): This is the operating system on your real computer (e.g., Windows, macOS, Linux).

-* Guest OS (Virtual Operating System): This is the operating system installed and running inside the VM (e.g., you can run Linux or an older version of Windows on a Mac).

-* Hypervisor (Emulation Program): This is the software responsible for managing and sharing the Host machine's resources among the various VMs (e.g., VMware, VirtualBox, Hyper-V).

-** How a Virtual Machine Works **

-A VM functions exactly like a real computer.
-You can install applications, manage files, and configure settings.
-The key difference is that it is not tied to physical hardware but connects to and accesses resources through the Hypervisor software, which enables:

-Isolation: Each VM operates completely independently.
-If one VM encounters a problem or gets infected with a virus, it will not affect the Host OS or other VMs.

-Resource Emulation: The Hypervisor emulates virtual hardware for the Guest OS, making the Guest OS believe it is running on real hardware.

 ## **6. What is a Container?**

 A container is a lightweight, standalone package that includes an application and all its dependencies, libraries, and configuration files.
 Containers share the host OS kernel but run isolated processes.